 Fellowships & Scholarships

 This is only a sample of prestigious fellowships and scholarships awarded to Lawrentians!

 - The Fulbright Program grants for individually designed study/research projects or for English Teaching Assistant Programs.
-Since 1976, 67 students and nine faculty from Lawrence received the prestigious Fulbright scholarships.
+Since 1976, 57 students and nine faculty from Lawrence received the prestigious Fulbright scholarships.
 Lawrence was on the prestigious 2018-19 Fulbright U.S. Student Top Producer List.

 - The Watson Fellowship is a one-year grant for purposeful, independent exploration outside the United States, awarded to graduating seniors nominated by one of 40 partner colleges.
 Since 1969, there have been 73 Watson Fellows from Lawrence.
 The Lawrence Watson Gallery lists recipients.